NightOwl888/Morfologik.Stemming/README.md

 This is a C# port of the [Java morfologik-stemming](https://github.com/morfologik/morfologik-stemming) library.
 See the original project's wiki for [documentation and usage examples](https://github.com/morfologik/morfologik-stemming/wiki/Examples).

+> NOTE: This project contains only the libraries for FSA reading.
+We recommend using the CLI tools in Java for building the FSA files.
+This project is compatible with the FSA files produced in Java.

 ## Building and Testing

 To build the project from source, see the [Building and Testing documentation](https://github.com/NightOwl888/Morfologik.Stemming/blob/main/docs/building-and-testing.md).